 At SCG we believe that the success of our students depends upon the 3-way partnership between staff, students and parents.
-Parents/carers and sometimes referrers, are our students' first teachers and so it is crucial that they trust and support our ambitions in order to develop disciplined, responsible and successful young adults.
+Parents/carers and sometimes referrers, are our students' first mentors and so it is crucial that they trust and support our ambitions in order to develop disciplined, responsible and successful young adults.
 Parents/carers causing serious or repeated nuisance on SCG's premises, acting aggressively towards staff (including via social media or electronic communication), bringing the Group into disrepute or contravening of the Group's policies on social inclusion, diversity or equality may lead to restricted access to the site and staff.
+SCG will always strive to maintain positive and constructive relationships with parents/carers.
+In cases of unacceptable behaviour by parents/carers, SCG will follow its formal procedures for managing challenging behaviour from visitors, prioritising the safety and wellbeing of staff and students.